 Debt and equity securities that are not publicly traded and for which a limited market does not exist are valued at fair value as determined in good faith by the Board of Directors.
 There is no single standard for determining fair value in good faith, as fair value depends upon circumstances of each individual case.
 In general, fair value is the amount that the Existing Fund might reasonably expect to receive upon the current sale of the security which, for investments that are less than nine months old typically equates to the original cost basis unless there has been significant over-performance or under-performance by the portfolio company.
 In making the good faith determination of the value of these securities, the Existing Fund starts with the cost basis of the security, which includes the amortized original issue discount, and payment-in-kind (PIK) interest, if any.
-Management evaluates the investments in portfolio companies using the most recent portfolio company financial statements and forecasts.
-Management also consults with portfolio company senior management to obtain further updates on the portfolio company's performance, including information such as industry trends, new product development and other operational issues.
+Management evaluates the investments in portfolio companies using the most recent portfolio company's performance, including information such as industry trends, new product development and other operational issues.
 In addition, when evaluating equity securities of private companies, the Existing Fund considers common valuation techniques used by qualified valuation professionals.
-These valuation techniques consist of: valuation based on original transaction multiples and the portfolio company's financial performance, valuation of the securities based on recent sales in comparable transactions, and a review of similar companies that are publicly traded and the market multiple of their equity securities.
-The Existing Fund also uses a risk rating system to estimate the probability of default on the debt securities and the probability of loss if there is a default.
-The risk rating system covers both qualitative and quantitative aspects of the business and the securities held.
-Additionally, in con
+These valuation techniques consist of: valuation based on original transaction multiples and the portfolio company's financial performance, valuation of the securities.
+The Existing Fund also uses a risk rating system to estimate the probability of default on the debt securities and the market multiple of their equity securities.
+The Existing Fund has engaged a third-party valuation firm to assist in the valuation process by reviewing a selection of portfolio company valuations prepared by the Existing Fund.